LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK10-D2-ExtraTopics.md

 ---
-title: End of term wrap-up, part 1
+title: End of term wrap-up, part 2
 description: Discussion of related data and other topics we skipped earlier in the term.
 keywords: Term project, related data, capstone

 ---

-# End of Term Wrap-Up, Part 1
+# End of Term Wrap-Up

 **CS296N Web  Development 2: ASP.NET**